Please note that as programmes are reviewed regularly, the module list may vary from that shown here:

 Upon successful completion of the programme, you will have a number of opportunities for progression:

-• into employment in the creative industry
+• into employment within the creative industry

-• the college is also developing a BA (Hons) Creative Arts and Design Practice programme for September 2014 (subject to validation), which will enable successful graduates of the Foundation degree to top up their qualification to an honours degree though one more year of study.
+• the College is also developing a BA (Hons) Creative Arts and Design Practice programme for September 2014 (subject to validation), which will enable successful graduates of the Foundation degree to top up their qualification to an honours degree though one more year of study.